László Kutas

-László Kutas (born 1936) is a leading figure of contemporary Hungarian sculptural art.
+László Kutas (17 April 1936 – 12 September 2023) was a Hungarian leading figure of contemporary sculptural art.
 His figurative sculptures, commemorative coins and medals, major public and private statues can be found in museums, private collections and public squares including Windsor Palace in London, the International Coin Corporation in New York, the Royal Collection of Medals in Stockholm, Sweden, the National Gallery in Budapest, Hungary, the City Collection in Florence, Italy and the Centro Dantesco in Ravenna, Italy.
-Kutas is also an international jury member of the "Dante Small Sculpture Biennale" in Ravenna, Italy.
+Kutas was also an international jury member of the "Dante Small Sculpture Biennale" in Ravenna, Italy.